Proxy voting: Corporate settings

-Delegated voting
+Liquid democracy

 Illustration of delegated voting.
 Voters to the left of the blue line voted by delegation.
 Voters to the right voted directly.
 Numbers are the quantity of voters represented by each delegate, with the delegate included in the count.

-In delegated voting, the proxy is transitive and the transfer recursive.
+In liquid democracy (also known as delegated voting), the proxy is transitive and the transfer recursive.
 Put simply, the vote may be further delegated to the proxy's proxy, and so on.
 This is also called transitive proxy or delegate cascade.
 An early proposal of delegate voting was that of Lewis Carroll in 1884.

 Delegate voting is used by the Swedish local political party Demoex.
 Demoex won its first seat in the city council of Vallentuna, Sweden, in 2002.
 The first years of activity in the party have been evaluated by Mitthögskolan University in a paper by Karin Ottesen in 2003.
-In Demoex, a voter can also vote directly, even if he has delegated his vote to a proxy; the direct vote overrules the proxy vote.
+In Demoex, a voter can also vote directly, even if they have delegated their vote to a proxy; the direct vote overrules the proxy vote.
 It is also possible to change the proxy at any time.

 In 2005, in a pilot study in Pakistan, Structural Deep Democracy, SD2 was used for leadership selection in a sustainable agriculture group called Contact Youth.
 SD2 uses PageRank for the processing of the transitive proxy votes, with the additional constraints of mandating at least two initial proxies per voter, and all voters are proxy candidates.
 More complex variants can be built on top of SD2, such as adding specialist proxies and direct votes for specific issues, but SD2 as the underlying umbrella system, mandates that generalist proxies should always be used.

 Delegated voting is also used in the World Parliament Experiment, and in implementations of liquid democracy.